Twitch

 If you are the team owner and your team page has been set up, you can begin to add people to your team.
 To access your team, navigate to the My Teams section under the Channels and Videos tab of your Channel Settings and click on your team name.

-It’s here that you can invite or remove members from your team, as well as deciding on the priority for streamers that are online at the same time.
-To invite new members, simply add their Twitch name to your roster and it’ll automatically send a request.
-Once they’ve accepted, they will become a member of your Team.
+It’s here that you can invite or remove members from your team, as well as decide on the priority for streamers that are online at the same time.
+To invite new members, simply add their Twitch name to your roster, and it’ll automatically send a request.

 How to edit a Twitch Team